Ajay-308/Ajay-308/README.md

-- 👀 I’m interested in ...
+- 👀 I’m interested in Website design
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Machine learing
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me mr.ajaykumar308@gmail.com

 <!---
 AnantJainn/AnantJainn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.